az0/vpn_ip/README.md

 # IP addresses of VPNs

-Currently has Windscribe and ProtonVPN
+Currently has Windscribe, ProtonVPN, 1clickvpn.net